- How are gastrointestinal stromal tumors treated?

 Tumors that are not removable or have spread to distant sites (unresectable tumors)

-Treatment options for GISTs that are not resectable or have metastasized may depend on where they have spread and how extensive the spread is.
+Treatment options for GISTs that cannot be removed with surgery (are unresectable) or have spread (metastasized) depends on where they have spread and how extensive the spread is.

 For most of these tumors, imatinib is the preferred first treatment option.
 It is continued as long as the tumor doesn’t grow (and the patient can tolerate the side effects of the drug).
 If the tumor starts to grow again, it may respond to increasing the dose of imatinib.
 If the tumor continues to grow or the side effects from imatinib are too severe, a switch to sunitinib may be helpful.
 If sunitinib is no longer working, regorafenib may help some patients.